heba12377/ASP.Net-Core/README.md

 1. Details Page
 2. Contains the details of the element and message to tell whether the user came from a list or a table.

+#### Day2 Requirements :

+Having a ticket entity which has the following properties:
+-	CreatedDate
+-	IsClosed
+-	Severity (enum)
+-	Description

+Severity is an enum that has three values (low, medium and high).

+Developer is class that has the following properties:
+-	Id
+-	FirstName
+-	LastName

+1. Create a form to add a ticket

+     a.
+Create a view model for the add from
+2. Add the entity to a local static list.
+3. Display the list in another action.